-London Festival of Architecture
+London Festival of Architecture 2017

-The London Festival of Architecture is Europe’s biggest annual architecture festival, and returns to the capital from 1-30 June 2017 with hundreds of events exploring ‘memory'.
+The London Festival of Architecture is Europe’s biggest annual architecture festival, which in 2017 explored the theme of 'memory'.

-In 1942, Essex County Council requisition the Hall during a time of national crisis and set-up a wartime day nursery for children under the age of five.
+In 1942, Essex County Council requisitioned the Hall during a time of national crisis and set up a wartime day nursery for children under the age of five.
 The Georgian house was converted from a private home to state-run facility for local mothers.
 For the first time, it was a public, communal building and the grand front door opened each morning to the youngest members of the community.